Vladimir Sokolov (speedway rider)

 Vladimir Sokolov is a former international speedway rider from the Ukrainian SSR, Soviet Union.

 Speedway career

 Sokolov reached the final of the Speedway World Team Cup in the 1965 Speedway World Team Cup.

+Sokolov twice won the bronze medal at the Soviet Union championship in 1965 and 1966.

+In 1965 he toured the United Kingdom as part of the Soviet Union national team, it was only the second ever tour of the UK by the Soviet Union.